Alameene/General-fit-for-position-test/bug_report.md

   ```
 - Add file/folder existence checks before attempting execution.
 - Ensure `debug.exe` handles missing components gracefully (or provide logs).

+- Run all scripts through a build process that compiles templates into working JavaScript (e.g., Webpack, EJS render).

+-Add a pre-packaging validation step to check:

+-All files are executable.

+-No placeholders (<%= %>, {{ }}, etc.) remain.

+-Each script has valid syntax and structure.

+-Test the final built game folder in a clean environment before release.

+-Implement basic logging (e.g., to error.log) when startup fails — this makes bugs far easier to trace.

 ---